-Crystal Coast Boat Show, Morehead City (May 18-19)
+Crystal Coast Boat Show, Morehead City (May 16-17)

 With over 100 in-water and on-land boats, the Crystal Coast Boat Show has tons of fun in store for boat enthusiasts.
 Organizers have arranged for top boating vendors to set up, and there’ll be free sailing rides and a scavenger hunt for the kiddos available.

-Hook, Line, & Drinker Festival, Sylva (May 18, 2019)
+Hook, Line, & Drinker Festival, Sylva (May 16)

 Celebrate North Carolina’s trout fishing capital at the third annual Hook, Line & Drinker Festival!
-Along the Fly Fishing Trail in Sylva, festival goers can learn more about the craft, talk to vendors, listen to great music, and eat some delicious food.
+Along the Fly Fishing Trail in Sylva, festival-goers can learn more about the craft, talk to vendors, listen to great music, and eat some delicious food.

-Strawberry Wine Festival, Vale (May 18)
+Strawberry Wine Festival, Vale (May 16)

-Savor the sweetness at the third annual Strawberry Wine Festival at Woodmill Winery in Vale, Lincoln County.
+And if you missed the fun in Ellerbe, you can still savor the sweetness at the third annual Strawberry Wine Festival at Woodmill Winery in Vale, Lincoln County.
 There, semi-dry, semi-sweet, and sweet wines will be released with over 50 vendors and music on hand.

-White Squirrel Festival, Brevard (May 24-26)
+White Squirrel Festival, Brevard (May 22-24)

-Coca-Cola 600, Concord (May 26)
+Coca-Cola 600, Concord (May 24)